firefox-devtools/profiler/docs-developer/loading-in-profiles.md

 # Loading in profiles from various sources

-Profiles can be loaded in perf.html from many different sources.
+Profiles can be loaded into the Firefox Profiler from many different sources.

 ### Online Storage